This section contains the code and execution plans for Chapter 6, “Sorting and Grouping” in a PostgreSQL database.

 WHERE sale_date >= now() - INTERVAL '1' DAY

-The PostgreSQL (at least 9.0-13) database seems to have a little glitch, that makes the following not work as pipelined order by
+The PostgreSQL (at least 9.0-13) database seems to have a little glitch, that makes the following not work as pipelined order by, when the index has NULLS LAST, as created above:

 EXPLAIN